Economics Major

 At its foundation, economics is the application of simple, but powerful ideas that govern how people make decisions, how they interact, and how an economy works.
 Mastering economics will allow you to maximize benefits in your life.

-To learn more about the Economics discipline and about majoring in Economics at West Point, check out the videos below as well as the following outside resources:
+To learn more about the economics discipline and majoring in economics at West Point, check out our videos and outside resources:

 Required Course for All